 Volt Switch from Rotom-W, which is usualy combined with Scizor's U-Turn.

 Stealth Rock.
-A move so good that it defines the entire metagame of fourth generation.
+A move so good that it defined the entire metagame of fourth and fifth generations.

 Gen IV buffed Dragon-type moves: Outrage was boosted from 90 base power to 120, and from a Special attack to Physical.
 Draco Meteor, a new addition, was nearly unresistable move that deals massive damage. it drops the attacker's special attack by two stage but it can switch, anyway.
 It can be learned by every Dragon-type, and is partially the reason why Latios, Latias, and Salamence were claimed broken.